 The Fund for Erie Day School - The recent Erie Day School expansion and renovation created new classroom space, including areas for performing and visual arts and a new gym, and renovated existing space to better match the needs of our students.
 By renovating all of the facility upgrades at once, a cost saving of more than $500,000 was achieved.
 It was also the perfect opportunity to implement important safety upgrades including security cameras, monitors, shatterproof windows for lower level classrooms and stairwell, and an intercom system that links every classroom.
 Our current facilities now match the excellence of our student body, faculty, and curriculum.
 The Fund for Erie Day School is the best way to raise the required capital funds, giving the community an opportunity to support the next phase in Erie Day School history.
 This critical fund will require supporters to make significant financial commitments commensurate within their means.

-Matching gifts – Corporate matching gifts are a great way for Erie Day School parents, alumni and friends to maximize personal contributions and increase the impact of their gift.
+Matching Gifts – Corporate matching gifts are a great way for Erie Day School parents, alumni and friends to maximize personal contributions and increase the impact of their gift.
 By taking advantage of a company’s matching gift benefit, you may be able to double or even triple the amount of a contribution.
-Please let us know when you contribute that your company offers matching gifts.
 Erie Day School has received matching gifts from: Erie Insurance, GE Transportation and PNC Bank among others.

 In Memory / In Honor of - Tribute and memorial gifts in honor of friends and family are an especially meaningful way to celebrate special occasions and remember loved ones while supporting Erie Day School.
 Contributions can be made in support of specific programs or departments upon your request.
 Please include the name and address of the honored individual or family, and we will notify them of your thoughtful and considerate gesture.
 All inquiries are confidential and without obligation.

 Scholarships – Erie Day School offers donors the ability to offer a scholarship to a deserving student based upon various criteria of their choosing.
-Contact Kim Connelly, Director, Admissions, at 814-452-4273 for additional information.
+Contact Kim Connelly, Director, Admissions and Enrollment Management, at 814-452-4273 for additional information.

 Spartan Fund – The Erie Day School faculty and coaches help students become effective leaders and team players – both in the traditional classroom and numerous activities outside of the classroom.
 In this way, students develop character as much as good sportsmanship and physical skill – enriching the experiences of our student population.
 Unfortunately, some Erie Day School families have financial limitations that make it difficult to have their student(s) participate in extracurricular activities (examples of needed costs include: fees for experiential trips or tournaments, costumes/ uniforms and equipment).
 The Erie Day School Spartan Fund was established in 2012 to help those student(s) and families in need.
 Spartan Fund allocations are not to exceed $100 per student/per year.

 Wish List – Throughout every school year, Erie Day School faculty modify and expand their curriculum which enhances a students’ learning but may have unexpected costs.
-Posted in the EDS Chalkboard quarterly are items from faculty that can be donated or purchased through the school.
+Posted in the EDS Chalkboard are items from faculty that can be donated or purchased for a classroom.